fullstakilla/React-jwt-authorization/README.md

-# Advanced JWT Authentication with Email Confirmation (React + MobX)
+# Advanced JWT Authentication with Email Confirmation (React + Redux Toolkit)

 Read below to find out how to implement this authorization in your app.